 key of F: C D E F

-This same set of pickup notes will work well for starting intro breaks for 'Down The Road', 'Mama Don't Allow', 'Amazing Grace', 'Goodnight Irene', and 'Light At The River'.
+This same set of pickup notes will work well for starting intro breaks for 'Down The Road', 'Mama Don't Allow', and 'Amazing Grace'.

 On the Mike Scott recording, an eighth note pinch/double stop is played before the first of the three quarter-note pickups.
 I often do this on banjo, but on the other instruments, I change this to a single eighth note.
 Weissberg also uses on banjo a single eighth note - the first note of the Major Scale, the root note of the 1 chord - before his three quarter-note pickups.